RoboticsChallenge/Assignment/Log/Readme.md

 ## 11/10/22
 - Updated dimensions on model.
 Model Scales by a factor of 10.
 Size of model now matches the task description of 1m length and 40cm width.
-Added 4 new camera points IAW PDR breif, one left, one right, one overview of arm and one on the arm.
+- Added 4 new camera points IAW PDR breif, one left, one right, one overview of arm and one on the arm To model.
+- Added URDF model to gazebo under launch file gazebo.launch
+- Camera topics /image_raw/camera_arm , /image_raw/camera_back, /image_raw/camera_front, /image_raw/camera_right, /image_raw/camera_left
+- moveing model in gazebo is done with Twist to /cmd_vel topic
+- TODO add Gps topic

 ## 04/10/22
 - Made PDR breif